renerocksai/rrisc/docs/alu.md

 These registers need to be accessed via 4 port addresses.
 In my implementation I am using the ports $fffc - $ffff.

+On top of the registers, the ALU also provides 3 flags to the CPU:

+- EQ/zero: set if a comparison yielded the result 'equal' or if the numerical result of an operation was 0.
+- GT/carry: set if a comparison yielded the result 'greater than' or if an addition/subtraction over/underflowed or if a shift operation shifted a bit into this flag.
+- LT: set if a comparison yielded the result 'less than'

 The ALU is capable of executing the following 14 instructions:

 - add with carry